INJURED IN MOTORCYCLE ACCIDENT LAWYERS

 - Unhelmeted motorcycle riders are twice as likely to suffer traumatic brain injuries from crashes.17,18,19,20 The median hospital charges for motorcycle riders hospitalized with severe traumatic brain injuries were 13 times higher than the charges for those who did not have a traumatic brain injury.

 At the Rochlin Law Firm, we are experienced motorcycle accident injury lawyers in Minnesota.
 If you are injured in a motorcycle crash after being hit by an automobile, or you are passenger injured riding on a motor cycle, our attorneys know how to help you.
 A top motorcycle accident lawyer from our office can advise you of your rights if you have been injured, explain the insurance issues, and conduct a proper investigation to prove how the accident happened and who was at fault.
 A best motorcycle accident injury lawyer can meet you at our offices in Minneapolis MN, Edina, St. Louis Park, or Woodbury MN.
 Our attorneys also meet motorcycle accident victims at their homes in St. Paul Minnesota, Roseville, Lino Lakes, Forest Lake, Brooklyn Center, Brooklyn Park MN, Anoka Minnesota, Maplewood, Maple Grove, Plymouth MN, Chanhassen, Chaska, Bloomington MN, Richfield, Burnsville, Albert Lea MN, Lakeville, and other cities throughout Minnesota.
-You can call us and speak directly with an attorney for a free consultation.
-A lawyer will answer your motor cycle crash questions, and we never charge anything unless you are compensated.
+You can call us and speak directly with a lawyer for a free consultation.
+An attorney will answer your motor cycle crash questions, and we never charge anything unless you are compensated.
 Our primary focus is getting you complete compensation for your injuries including reimbursement for missed time at work, medical bills and more.